More useful resources

 Asthma UK is a leading British charity that can provide asthma sufferers with award-winning advice and information for coping with the condition, as well as an online forum.

-The British Lung Foundation offers hope and support to people with lung conditions through the BLF Helpline, Breathe Easy face-to-face support groups , a pen pals scheme and a web community.
+The British Lung Foundation offers hope and support to people with lung conditions through the BLF Helpline, Breathe Easy face-to-face support groups, lots of other support and a web community.

 Self-monitoring your condition